jameslittle230/jameslittle.me/src/content/blog/32-lights-api.md

   .context("Failed to send request to Pushcut")?;
 ```

 I might not be in the room when you send your API request!
-No fear, I also set up the API endpoint to send me a notification on my phone (via a private Slack organization) so that even if I'm not there to see it, I can appreciate the intention while I'm out and about.
+No fear, I also set up the API endpoint to send me a notification on my phone (via a private Slack organization) so that even if I'm not there to see it, I can appreciate the intention while I'm out and about.{% footnote %}Since originally writing this, I've added an integration with an IP lookup service so I can see which city you're coming from when you set my light.{% /footnote %}

 ## Error Handling